 Loans

 A Federal Direct Student Loan is money you borrow and are legally obligated to pay back to your loan servicer.
-Students will need to submit a FAFSA to see if they’re eligible for the Federal Direct Subsidized Loan and Federal Direct Unsubsidized Loan.
+Students will need to submit a FAFSA in order to see if they qualify for the Federal Direct Subsidized Loan and/or a Federal Direct Unsubsidized Loan.

-The Expected Family Contribution (EFC) generated by the FAFSA and your grade level will determine your eligibility for these loans.
-Students must also be admitted as degree-seeking students and be meeting all aspects of Satisfactory Academic Progress (SAP).
-To apply for federal direct student loans, you must submit your Free Application for Federal Student Aid (FAFSA).
+The Student Aid Index (SAI) generated by the FAFSA and your grade level will determine your eligibility for these loans.
+Students must also be degree-seeking and continuously meet all aspects of Satisfactory Academic Progress (SAP).
+To apply for Federal Direct Student Loans, you must submit your Free Application for Federal Student Aid (FAFSA).
 Please review our FAFSA page for guides and helpful videos.

 First-Time Loan Borrowers